Festivals of Cebu: Humba

 The Humba Festival is the food festival of Ronda.

 It is in honor of Our Lady of Sorrows.
 It replaced the Panginabuhi Festival as the official festival of the town.
 The festival celebrates the Humba dish, a Visayan braised pork dish that is the iconic delicacy of the town.
 During the Humba festival, dancers incorporate the Humba dish, as well as the ingredients of Humba in their dances.
 There are also Humba cooking contests to promote Humba and to determine the best Humba every year.
 It is celebrated around the September 14 or 15, in line with the feast of the Virgin Mary.

 Haladaya

-Datu Daya, the Cheiftain of the Precolonial Kingdom of Kandaya during the Haladaya Festival of Daanbantayan, 2024.
+Datu Daya, the Chieftain of the Precolonial Kingdom of Kandaya during the Haladaya Festival of Daanbantayan, 2024.

 This is the historical festival of Daanbantayan.
 It celebrates Datu Daya, the precolonial chieftain of the kingdom known as "Kandaya", which is now present-day Daanbantayan.
 The name of the festival is an exaltation to Datu Daya, translating to "all hail Daya".
 It is meant to be a celebration of the leadership and bravery of Datu Daya.
 Despite being a historical festival, it is also considered a religious festival in honor of St. Rose of Lima.
 It is celebrated every August 30, in line with the feast of the town's patron saint.